phanumat/Documentation/device-type-developers-guide/zigbee-primer.rst

 -  0x01 - On
 -  0x02 - Toggle

-In a SmartThings Device Type the following line would turn a switch off (look at the last number):
+In a PEA HiVE Device Type the following line would turn a switch off (look at the last number):
 ``zigbee.command(0x0006, 0x00)``